 If you’re still buying disposable razors, stop!
 Invest in a razor that allows you to replace just the blade.
 Try an old fashioned safety razor or a newer version with blade refills.
 Either way, you’ll be tossing less plastic.

 Choose powdered laundry and dishwasher detergent that comes in boxes rather than the liquid that comes in plastic bottles.
-Better yet, have a go at making your own cleaning supplies.
+This is an easy switch to make to reduce your plastic use.
+Better yet, have a go at making your own non-toxic cleaning supplies.

 Instead of buying plastic packaged rice, granola, dry beans, or flour, pick these ingredients up in bulk and store them in reusable containers.